 Expanding TSM’s service provision to include post-release supportive housing that provides a continuum of services for women served pre-lease by TSM;

-The AGAPE program model is based on a combination of successful educational and re-entry programs currently in place.
+The AGAPE program model is based on a combination of successful educational and reentry programs currently in place.
 The educational program is based on the Adult Continuing Education program currently being implemented by the Federal Bureau of Prisons (BOP).
-BOP’s Office of Research has found that offender participation in educational programming leads to a 16 percent reduction in recidivism.
+BOP’s Office of Research has found that participation in educational programming by justice-involved individuals leads to a 16 percent reduction in recidivism.
 The functionality components of the AGAPE program are based on a combination of individual components offered by The Center for Women in Transition, Queen of Peace, and Area Resources for Community and Human Services (ARCHS).

 The SoulFisher Ministries seeks to offer combined services through one program, the AGAPE program.
 Each AGAPE program component is designed to prepare program participants to pursue post-secondary attainment upon release, and promote the development of strong personal, interpersonal and professional skills.
 Missouri Department of Corrections currently recognizes The SoulFisher Ministries and its AGAPE Program as a Reentry Partner.